 This was back, maybe 1990.
 I was sitting in The Rat at school talking with some friends.
 I don't remember the conversation, "The Impact of the Hegellian Dialectic on Cinemaphotography in the Post-Modern Era" or maybe "Who could kick Rocky VIII's ass?" or perhaps something else.
 A point in the conversation came when I found myself struggling to come up with a particular name.
 I had heard the couple in the booth behind me talking and doing a quick personality analysis I decided I could have success.
 I leaned around the tall booth back.
 The girl was directly behind me and the boy facing.
 He looked uncertain.
 I directed my gaze towards the girl...
 "What's the name of that actor?"
 The boy looks at me with an aggressive gaze.
 I was talking to his girl. (grunt)(grunt).
 "The blonde one."
 He gives me a dirty look.
 I was talking to his girl.
 I was clearly stupid.
 What kind of lame ass question was that anyway.
 I was talking to his girl. (grunt)(grunt).
 "Kiefer Sutherland," she replies without missing a beat, the lightest hint of "he's so dreamy" in her voice.
 "Thank you."
-As I return to my booth I catch the look of stunned bewilderment on his face.
+As I twist back to my booth I catch the look of stunned bewilderment on his face.
 I was talking to his girl (grunt)(grunt).
 And being bizarre.
 And clearly stupid.
 And she was playing along.
 How did she know?
 How could she know?
 I was talking to his girl. (grunt)(grunt)

 Kid - Look, a light saber!